mstocco/mariostoc.co/content/traininglog/20210131-ironman2021-30weeksout.md

 ### NOTES
 Total Time: **80 minutes**

 Back on the rollers again tonight after work.
-And again, I felt pretty good on the bike.
+And like [last night](javascript:flick('tue');), I felt **pretty good** on the bike.
+On the screen, I watched an old video of the _1995 Ironman Canada_ and I am pretty sure that I caught a glimpse of my buddy Jason near T2.

 <!---->
-## THURSDAY FEB 04
+## THURSDAY FEB 04 ☁️
 Sleep **-** | Fatigue **-** | Stress **-** | Soreness **-**
 <sup>Rate on an scale 1-7 &nbsp; 1=best 7=worst &nbsp; +5 is a warning</sup>